I live in Vancouver, British Columbia, Canada. I'm a mechanical engineer, educated at Queen's University, and the University of British Columbia.

 I'm a marathon cyclist with the BC Randonneurs Cycling Club and in 2003 I became an ancien of Paris-Brest-Paris.
 I was event director for the 2004 Rocky Mtn 1200 and I rode the Rocky in 2008.

-I work for Nordion where I manage projects, do mechanical design, model radio-isotope production processes using SciPy, and create database-driven web applications for monitoring and analyzing production process data.
+At Nordion I manage projects, do mechanical design, and model radio-isotope production processes in support of manufacturing medical isotopes for diagnostic imaging and cancer therapy.
+I use SciPy to model proton bombardment of target materials to produce useful isotope products.
+I also create database-driven web applications for monitoring and analyzing production process data.
 I started out using PHP for those projects, but more recently have been using Python and a succession of web frameworks (TurboGears, Pylons, Pyramid, ...).
-My current project is a radio-isotope production process model integrated with a process data logging system to predict theoretical isotope activity for yield calculations based on actual irradiation conditions.
+My most recent project was a radio-isotope production process model integrated with a process data logging system to predict theoretical isotope activity for yield calculations based on actual irradiation conditions.
 Please have a look at my projects page for more detailed descriptions of that project and others.

-In 2006 I spent 6 months on sabbatical with my physicist/mathematician/oceanographer wife, Dr. Susan Allen, living in St-Renan, near Brest in France.
+In 2006 I spent 6 months on sabbatical leave with Susan living in St-Renan, near Brest, in France.
 We worked on Susan's biophysical model of the Strait of Georgia, cycled lots, and really enjoyed living in Brittany.
 We blogged about the experience at sadahome.ca/blogs/paradocs.php.

 At home, I manage our network of OpenBSD and Mac computers, try to stay on top of maintenance and wheelbuilding for our fleet of bicycles, and cook (a lot more frequently since we renovated our kitchen).
 I also hack on a variety of personal projects in Python 'cause it's so much fun and so elegant.